-(5) "Building Code": Applicable state and local building codes in effect the date ODOE receives the application for preliminary certification.
+(7) "Building Code": Applicable state and local building codes in effect the date ODOE receives the application for preliminary certification.

-(6) "Building Automation Controls Project": Systems that control energy consuming equipment in a building are eligible when energy saving features exceed standard practice (defined in BETC Technical Requirements) and applicable code requirements.
-Eligible cost does not include costs associated with operations, maintenance, or repair as descibed in section (17)(b)(D) of this rule.
+(8) "Building Automation Controls Facility": Energy facilities that control energy consuming equipment in a building are eligible when energy saving features exceed standard practice (defined in BETC Technical Requirements) and applicable code requirements.
+Eligible cost does not include costs associated with operations, maintenance, or repair as described in section 19(b)(D) of this rule.

-(7) "Business Energy Tax Credits Technical Requirements (BETC Technical Requirements)": A manual produced by and available from ODOE describing specific technical requirements that must be met to comply with these rules, based on the version of the manual in effect the date the application for preliminary certification is received by ODOE.
+(9) "Business Energy Tax Credits Technical Requirements (BETC Technical Requirements)": A manual produced by and available from

+ODOE describing specific technical requirements that must be met to comply with these rules, based on the version of the manual in effect the date the application for preliminary certification is received by ODOE.

-(8) "Carpool Program": A program in which riders share the same vehicle to commute between different communities or neighborhoods on a regular basis.
+(10) "Carpool Facility": A facility in which riders share the same vehicle to commute between different communities or neighborhoods on a regular basis.

-(9) "Car Sharing Program": A program in which drivers pay to become members in order to have joint access to a fleet of cars from a common parking area on an hourly basis.
+(11) "Car Sharing Facility": A facility in which drivers pay to become members in order to have joint access to a fleet of cars from a common parking area on an hourly basis.
 It does not include operations conducted by a car rental agency.

-(10) "Commercial New Construction": A new structure or one of the following:
+(12) "Commercial New Construction Facility": An energy facility which includes a new structure or one of the following: